Bzver/DLC-Toolkit/README.md

 - **Workspace Management & Export:**
     - **Save Workspace:** Save the current session's state (loaded video, prediction, config, marked frames) to a `.yaml` file for later resumption.
     - **Export to DLC:** Extracts all marked frames as `.png` images and generates a DLC-compatible `CollectedData_*.h5` file containing prediction data for these frames, ready for manual labeling in DeepLabCut.
-    - **Export to Refiner:** Seamlessly integrates with `dlc_track_refiner.py` by exporting the current video and prediction for further track refinement and keypoint correction.
+    - **Export to Refiner:** Integrates with `dlc_track_refiner.py` by exporting the current video and prediction for further track refinement and keypoint correction.

 #### Required Folder Structure
 If the chosen video has previous label data in DLC, the script can work with the standard DLC project structure and read & mark the existing ( already labeled ) frames' idx in the progress bar in a different color.